 Emergency situations will be addressed in the fastest and safest possible way.
 These situations will be addressed immediately on an as needed basis.
 The center's main concern will be the health and safety of the children and staff.
 During snowstorms the school will remain open provided staff can make it safely to school.
-To make sure we are open, please call the center or check our Facebook page.
-If you know your child will not be coming in, please call and let us know.
+Please call to make sure we are open or call and let us know if you will not be coming in.

-- In case of fire we will call all parents as quickly as possible. - In case of natural disaster we will close. - In the case of loss of power we will call TMLP to check on the situation and the expected time without power.
-If there is an issue of feeding and heat we will call all parents to pick up children. - If we lose heat and the temperature goes below 65 we will close. - In the case of no water we will call the water department to get an expected time.
+In case of fire we will call all parents as quickly as possible.

+In case of natural disaster we will close.

+In the case of loss of power we will call TMLP to check on the situation and the expected time without power.
+If there is an issue of feeding and heat we will call all parents to pick up children.

+If we lose heat and the temperature goes below 65 we will close.

+In the case of no water we will call the water department to get an expected time.
 Backup water jugs will be used until the water is restored.

-If there is a need for evacuation of StoryTree we will walk next door to 7 Poole Street and follow instructions from the Emergency Management Agency.
+If there is a need for evacuation of the Story Tree we will walk next door to 7 Poole Street and follow instructions from the Emergency Management Agency.
 Emergency contacts will be brought with us.
 The director will check all bathrooms and classrooms before we leave the building and a headcount will be down to make sure all children are accounted for.
 All emergency information will be taken and parents will be notified as quickly as possible about the emergency situation, the location of their child, and the need to pick up their child.
 A notice will also be posted on the center's main door.
 The 4 youngest children will be placed in the stroller by the door, the older 5 children will hold the teachers hands and walk next door.
 The evacuation crib will be used if we have more infants than toddlers